softprops/picture-show/README.md

     three

-Slide content is by default expected in the form of markdown which will be transformed into html.
+Slide content is, by default, expected in the form of markdown which will be transformed into html.

 You can also embed images.
 It's recommended to place them under the section directory of the same markdown file and to use a relative path.